 Make a list of possible main points on scratch paper, if provided, or in a margin or on the back of the directions.

-Organize the list of main points selecting the strongest and eliminating non-essential points.
+Organize the list of main points, selecting the strongest and eliminating non-essential points.

 Drafting

 Be aware of your time, but do not be overly concerned with the time.
 Testing personnel will often keep track of the time and note remaining time for you.
 You should check the clock after each section of the paper has been written so you do not run out of time before adding an appropriate conclusion or giving yourself time to review and revise the essay.